Meet Our Staff

 Steve Brevik, Sexton

 Hello, I’m Steve Brevik, the church sexton at Good Shepherd Lutheran Church.
-I grew up in Sudbury, MA and now reside in Grafton, MA.
-I have been with the church for almost 3 years and find so much gratification in my duties.
+I grew up in Sudbury, MA and now reside in Westborough, MA.
+I have been with the church for several years and find so much gratification in my duties.
 I love the people here, both staff and congregants.
 The life of Good Shepherd has been important in my own life and therefore I joined the congregation shortly after I started working here.
 I look forward being a part of the community of the church for many years!

 Shell Heusmann, Nursery Coordinator

-I grew up at Good Shepherd and her son, Tavin, is a 3rd grader in our Sunday School.
+I grew up at Good Shepherd and my son, Tavin, is a 3rd grader in our Sunday School.
 I am graduate of Westfield State College.
 I have worked with children for 17 years as a camp counselor, lifeguard, YMCA swim instructor and assistant swimming program manager at Westborough’s Boston Sports Complex.
 I also have 3 years’ experience as the Nursery Coordinator for United Parish in Upton.
 Currently, I live in Uxbridge: and am self-employed teaching private swimming lessons for children and doing freelance photography.

 Randy Gomez, Contemporary Music Director